flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 Send customized emails to your users as well as website administrators upon submission for any given form.

 **MANAGED SUBMISSIONS**
 View and manage the submissions for each form.
-See number of entries, number of views,the conversion rate and more.
+See number of entries, number of views, the conversion rate and more.

 **CONDITIONAL FIELDS**
-Conditional fields feature of the plugin lets you display/hide specific fields on the forms based on the user input.
+Conditional fields feature of the plugin lets you display/hide specific fields based on the user input.
 This is a great way to make your forms shorter and avoid receiving irrelevant information.

-**PRE-BUILD**  **TEMPLATES**
+**PRE-BUILD TEMPLATES**
-The form builder plugin comes with 5 pre-built templates, which you can use as they are or customize to better fit your needs.
+The plugin comes with 5 pre-built templates, which you can use as they are or customize to better fit your needs.

 **ADD-ONs**
 Form Maker supports 12 premium add-ons to power up your forms even further.
-Whether you want to integrate your forms with Mailchimp service, send out conditional emails, or give your visitors an additional payment method like Stripe.
+Whether you want to integrate them with Mailchimp service, send out conditional emails, or give your visitors an additional payment method like Stripe.
 Find the full list of add-ons bellow.

    * [Export/Import](https://web-dorado.com/products/wordpress-form/add-ons/export-import.html)
    * [Save Progress](https://web-dorado.com/products/wordpress-form/add-ons/save-progress.html)